-3. Performance Dates: Fest runs Aug 10th-12th and 19th-21st.
-Dress rehearsals on your show date/s are at 4pm.
+3. Performance Dates 2019 TBA: Dress rehearsals on your show date/s are at 4pm.
 Show call for performers is 7pm.
 Curtain is at 8pm.
 Each piece will be in 1-3 of the performances.
 Once all the registrations are in, you will be provided with a more definite schedule of your time slots, approximately one month in advance.
 Visiting artists are provided with dates much sooner.

 4. You and ALL your dancers agree to attend the tech, dress rehearsal times and performance times scheduled for your piece.
-Unfortunately, we can’t adjust to everyone’s schedules; therefore note that you and your dancers MUST attend the times allotted to you for marking, dress and performances.
+Unfortunately, we can’t adjust to everyone’s schedules; therefore note that you and your dancers MUST attend the times allotted to you for your tech, dress rehearsals and performances.
 Please do not make special date requests unless absolutely necessary.
 If you have unavoidable conflicts, please detail them above on your registration form.
-We’ll do our best to accommodate you but can’t guarantee it.
-Unavoidable conflicts are cases such as being out of town, weddings, funerals etc…not simply your preferences and we certainly can't work around 150 people's job schedules so make sure your employer knows you may take some personal time.
+I'll do my best to accommodate you but can’t guarantee it.
+Examples of unavoidable conflicts are family emergencies, being off island, at a wedding, funeral etc…not simply your preferences and we certainly can't work around 150 people's job schedules so make sure your employer knows you may take some personal time.